EdDataScienceEES/tutorial-oladw/index.md

 ```
 <iframe src="figures/observations_habitat_temporal.html" width="800" height="600"></iframe>

 Phenomenal work!
 You've just created a visualisation that allows the user to explore how the number of observation changes over time for each habitat type (and there's that added hover tool function as a bonus).
+Have a look through the graph and see if you can spot any trends (2020 seems a bit interesting, I wonder what happened there... _wink wink_).

 Now let's just save it for good measure.

 ```
 htmlwidgets::saveWidget(as_widget(plotly_bar_habitat), "observations_habitat_temporal.html")